nathaniel-heatwole/Terrorism_risk_management/README.md

 • Cost-effectiveness evaluation of protecting buildings from vehicle bomb attacks

-• Refines/extends my dissertation research, using improved methods and data, and with results that are more useful for decision-making
+• Refines/extends my dissertation research – using improved methods and data, and with results that are more useful for decision-making

 MAJOR COMPONENTS